-Integrating a Preference Center in your marketing strategy will help most companies fulfill those needs, regardless of their size.
-Preference Center is more than a dedicated web page where users can unsubscribe from a newsletter.
-It typically centralizes all preference, consent and behavior information linked to one customer in one place, where they can interact with the data, correct it and edit their preference to reflect the reality.
+Integrating a Preference Center in your marketing strategy will help most companies fulfil those needs, regardless of their size.
+A Preference Center is more than a dedicated web page where users can unsubscribe from a newsletter.
+It typically centralises all preference, consent and behaviour information linked to one customer in one place, where they can interact with the data, correct it and edit their preferences to reflect reality.

 Customers don't need to fill those information: personal data is collected all along the customer journey.
 Instead of one big form with a high rate of abandonment, data collection is integrated in the global customer experience across all touchpoints, including mobile and offline touchpoints.
 Information about collection and consent is provided in context, with tremendous gains for transparency.

 Integration with marketing tools